Other Electives

 Prerequisite: Administrator Approval, 95% school attendance rate

 This course provides hands-on experience in a workplace environment.
 Students will also utilize soft skills such as: leadership, teamwork, communication skills, problem-solving skills, flexibility, and interpersonal skills.
 Students must commit to attending daily, being on time, and displaying a strong work ethic.
-Students will be assisting Brookhill Office staff with answering the telephone, greeting visitors, and completing organizational office tasks.
+Students will assist Brookhill Office staff by answering the telephone, greeting visitors, and completing organizational office tasks.
 Student must have their own transportation.

 Course Number: 22051X10AE